Dognapping & Dog Theft Statistics To Know In 2026

 Although the news is tough to bear, don’t give up.
 Instead, harness your energies, become one of the 10% who get their dogs back, and help put the law on dog nappers.

-Dog thefts in the United States have risen by nearly 40% since 2021(AKC Reunite)
+Dog thefts in the United States have risen by nearly 34% over the last five years

-The data from AKC Reunite indicates that incidents of dogs being stolen in the United States have increased by almost 40% when compared to the numbers reported in 2021.
+The data from AKC Reunite indicates that incidents of dogs being stolen in the United States have increased by almost 34% over the last five years.

-However, the cost of high-demand dogs like Bulldogs can range upward of $3000 since they often require complicated cesarean section to deliver a litter.
+However, the cost of high-demand dogs like Bulldogs can range upward of $3,000 since they often require a complicated cesarean section to deliver a litter.

 Pet Theft Task Force Revealed, 7 in 10 Pet Thefts Involved Dogs (Gov.UK)